-Medicare Supplement rates vary dramatically on several factors, including where you live and how old you are.
-Still, there are other items taken into consideration when trying to get a Medigap rate.
+Medicare Supplement rates vary dramatically on several factors, including where and how old you’re.
+Still, other items are considered when trying to get a Medigap rate.

-Most companies that promise online quotes will not actually provide this information to you.
-Mainly because they can’t provide you with an accurate quote Everyone’s needs and situations are different.
+Most companies that promise online quotes will not provide this information to you, mainly because they can’t provide an accurate quote.
+Everyone’s needs and situations differ.
 We’ll discuss what goes into getting an accurate quote for your situation.

 However, it’s not just per state.
 Most states have several areas in which the pricing would be dramatically different.
-For example, in Florida, if you are in the Tampa area, your rate won’t be the same as someone residing in Fort Meyers or Jacksonville.
+For example, in Florida, if you’re in the Tampa area, your rate won’t be the same as someone residing in Fort Meyers or Jacksonville.

 Where you live is a significant factor and the starting point for your Medigap rate costs.

-Medigap companies have different ways to rate premiums: Attained Age, Issue Age, Community Rated.
+Medigap companies have different ways to rate premiums: Attained Age, Issue Age, and Community Rated.

-Issue-age means that your rate will always be the same as someone new starting the plan at the same age you started.
+Issue age means your rate will always be the same as someone new starting the plan at the same age you started.
 Florida is an example of an Issue age state.

-This means if you get a plan when you are 65, your rate will be the same as anyone that starts their Medicare Supplement at 65.
+If you get a plan when you’re 65, your rate will be the same as anyone starting their Medicare Supplement at 65.
 You will see rate increases annually regardless of age.

 You will pay more for your Medicare Supplement plan if you use tobacco.
 Tobacco users generally have more health complications than non-tobacco users.

-Children over the age of 18 living in the household may also give a small discount on the premium.
+Children over 18 living in the household may also give a small discount on the premium.
 Some carriers provide a household discount of up to 18% in some states.

 Some carriers will lock in your rate at the time of application.
 Choosing and enrolling early in your Medigap can result in paying less for the 1st 12 months of your policy.